Photo by Matthew Henry / Unsplash

 pscale deploy-request create auth-db create-users-table

 This step can be viewed as the pull request when working with GitHub.
-So at this step, a teammate should review the database schema then, approve if everything is good, or comment to make a suggestion or ask for clarity.
+At this step, a teammate must review the database schema, approve if it looks good, or comment to make a suggestion/ask for clarity.

 Review the deployment request

 This step should be done by someone who didn't write the SQL script.
-So when the creator of the deploy request notifies you, you need to list the deploy request first.
-Run this command:
+So when the creator of the deployment request notifies you, you need to list the deployment requests first.

 deploy-request list auth-db